 Now, this isn’t to say that you have to stay in these categories.
 I’ve seen plenty of blogs that use a static page and several businesses using blog-style front pages.
-At the end of the day, all that matters is your personal preference.

-Hopefully, you have some clearer direction in your choice.
+You now have some clearer direction in your choice.
 These guidelines work well for most.
 But, as with everything in life, what works for most may not work for all.

 Don’t be afraid to think outside the box and go beyond conventional.

 “The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.” – George Bernard Shaw